Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: A general lower bound for EPR

-In what follow, we are focused on the important application of the lower bound in thermal relaxation processes, where the stochastic matrix turns to be time-independent.
-Nonetheless, in Sec.
-II of the SM, we also display another application of Eq. (\ref{LBEPR}) in a system with time-dependent dynamics, where the stochastic matrix is imposed on time-periodic switching \cite{busiello2021dissipation,23PRE_Lu}.
-In that example, we show that our lower bound can help to recover part of the ``hidden'' entropy production rate \cite{16PRL_Tang} of an effective equilibrium state.
+In what follows, we focus on an important application of our lower bounds in thermal relaxation processes, where the stochastic matrix\normalcolor{{} $\mathcal{L}$ becomes} time-independent and\normalcolor{{} $\lambda_{\text{LS}}$ is a constant uniquely determined by $\mathcal{L}$.} Nonetheless, in Sec.
+II of \cite{SupplementalMaterial}, we also\normalcolor{{} present} another application of Eq. (\ref{LBEPR}) in a system with time-dependent dynamics, where the stochastic matrix is periodically switching \cite{busiello2021dissipation,23PRE_Lu}.
+In that example, we show that our lower bound can \normalcolor{help in recovering} part of the ``hidden'' EPR \cite{16PRL_Tang} of an effective equilibrium state.